Sweepstakes Casinos in Indiana (IN)

 - Are sweepstakes casinos legal in Indiana?

-- Our current dataset still shows 125 reviewed casinos visible to Indiana players, but the state is under active policy review.
+- Our current dataset still shows 124 reviewed casinos visible to Indiana players, but the page is flagged for counsel review and suppresses promotional modules until the facts are re-reviewed.
 This page is informational only and should not be treated as legal advice.

 - Do I need to deposit money to play in Indiana?